Gender inequality in New Zealand: Employment and the workplace

+Men make up 71% of work-related injuries in New Zealand, meaning that men are two times more likely than women to be injured.
+96% of workplace deaths are men.

 Political and public representation

 New Zealand has had a high level of participation by women in public life and this is evident from the modest female representation in politics and the judiciary.
-However, women continue to be under represented in parliament.
-Currently, there is a 40.8% female representation in parliament.
+As of 2020, 48% of parliament members are women.

 At present there are no adopted quotas and targets to increase the number of women to ensure the equal representation of women in all publicly appointed bodies by the New Zealand Government.
 Rather, the government has developed a policy of ‘soft targets’ to promote equal representation.
-This was criticized by the Human Rights Commission as being insufficient as there is no dedicated machinery to guide it.
+This was criticised by the Human Rights Commission as being insufficient as there is no dedicated machinery to guide it.